nicocardiel/cleanest/docs/index.rst

 REDUCEME format to FITS, *cleanest* has been detached from the REDUCEME package and converted in a stand-alone program.

-This software was created by N. Cardiel as part of his thesis work, developed under the supervision of J. Gorgas, at the Departamento de Astrofísica of the Universidad Complutense de Madrid.
+This software was created by Nicolás Cardiel as part of his thesis work, developed under the supervision of Javier Gorgas, at the Departamento de Astrofísica of the Universidad Complutense de Madrid.

 Documentation outline
 ---------------------

-Work in progress!

 .. toctree::
    :maxdepth: 2

+   license_agreement
+   installation
+   using_the_program